facebook/react/packages/create-component-with-subscriptions/README.md

     subscription: any,
   ) => void` - Unsubscribes from the specified subscribable.
 If your component has multiple subscriptions, the second `propertyName` parameter can be used to distinguish between them.
 The value returned by `subscribeTo()` is the third `subscription` parameter.

+Depending on the type of React component specified, `create-component-with-subscriptions` will either create a wrapper component or use a mixin technique.

+If a stateless functional component is specified, a high-order component will be wrapped around it.
+The wrapper will pass through all `props` (including "subscribables").
+In addition, it will also pass the values of each subscribable as `props` (using the name specified by `subscribablePropertiesMap`).

+If a class (or `create-react-class`) component is specified, the library uses an ["ES6 mixin"](https://gist.github.com/sebmarkbage/fac0830dbb13ccbff596) technique in order to preserve compatibility with refs and to avoid the overhead of an additional fiber.
+Subscription values will be stored in `state` (using the name specified by `subscribablePropertiesMap`) to be accessed from within the `render` method.

+Examples of both [functional](#subscribing-to-event-dispatchers) and [class](#subscribing-to-a-promise) components are provided below.

 # Examples

 This API can be used to subscribe to a variety of "subscribable" sources, from Flux stores to RxJS observables.
 Below are a few examples of how to subscribe to common types.